 During the event, information on the `This time I´m voting´ campaign will be available.

-RSVP now and reserve your seat through the link in the confirmation mail.
+RSVP now and reserve your free seat through the link in the confirmation mail.

 Cyber Democracy is organised by the Liaison Office of the European Parliament and the Representation of the European Commission in the Netherlands.